 Nobel Laureate and staunch defender of freedom and humanism, Wole Soyinka, joined Pakistani women’s rights activist, Gulalai Ismail, in being honoured with the International Humanist Award at the World Humanist Congress 2014.

 Presenting the award to Wole Soyinka, British Humanist Association trustee Patricia Rogers argued that “In the sharpest possible contrast to the terrorist Boko Haram’s dichotomous disavowal of ‘western education’ as alien to their world, Soyinka has long been the intellectual leader of distinctively African voices within the universal Enlightenment tradition.”

-Soyinka’s attendance was precluded by illness.
-However, accepting his award via a recorded audio address, available below.
+Soyinka’s attendance at Congress was precluded by illness.
+However, accepting he accepted his award via a recorded audio address, available below.